 Although the myth of cannibalism after mating is largely false, black widows are far from unfamiliar with cannibalism.
 Every summer, black widows can produce 4-9 egg sacs each containing 100-900 eggs (many sources had vastly different numbers, even for the same species).
 Of all of these babies, only about 1-12 survive, and why?
 Not because of predators, lack of food, but cannibalism!
 Yes, once hatched, within about 20 days all of the hundred(s) of eggs begin eating each other.
 This is done so that the few left will be much stronger, bigger, and well fed than they might be otherwise, better ensuring their survival.
 Still… so macabre (thank you word-a-day calendar).

-The picture at the beginning of this post was obtained from: http://www.whatsthatbug.com/2010/07/17/black-widows/
+the picture picture at the end of the post was obtained from: http://www.topnews.in/usa/how-male-black-widow-spiders-avoid-getting-eaten-females-during-sex-211955

 No comments: